Boy is among 4 dead in apparent murder-suicide in Milwaukee

 MILWAUKEE — Police say a 7-year-old boy is among four people found fatally shot at a southside Milwaukee home in an apparent case of murder-suicide.
 Officers went to the house to check on the welfare of a person shortly before noon Wednesday, entered the home and found the four people dead.
-The Milwaukee County Medical Examiner’s Office says besides the boy, the dead include a 54-year-old woman and two men, ages 42 and 49.
+The Milwaukee County Medical Examiner’s Office identified the dead on Thursday as 7-year-old Kevin James Becker-Wilhelm; 54-year-old female Jeazell Woodruff; 42-year-old Jason Wilhelm; and 49-year-old Fredrick Holmes.
 Police say one of the four killed the others and then died of a self-inflicted gunshot wound.
-Autopsies are scheduled for Thursday.

 For copyright information, check with the distributor of this item, WTMJ-TV.